Bangladesh Nationalist Party: Religion

-BNP's position on religion remains complicated and changed over time.
-The founding manifesto of the BNP claims that the people of Bangladesh want to "...see that all-out faith and confidence in the almighty Allah, democracy, nationalism".
-Although the party does not officially call itself Islamic, its official website states that the party aims to "preserve the age old human values of the Bangladeshi people through the teaching of Islam–religion of the majority of Bangladeshi people and other religions".
-At the same time, the party also promotes religious freedom and tolerance as a component of Bangladeshi nationalism.
-Many founding leaders of the party were non-Muslims.
-Ziaur Rahman rejected theocracy as the governing system for Bangladesh.
+Although the party officially doesn't align with any particular religion, its official website states that the party aims to "preserve the age old human values of the Bangladeshi people through the teaching of Islam–religion of the majority of Bangladeshi people and other religions".
+The party also promotes religious freedom and tolerance as a component of Bangladeshi nationalism.
+Rahman also rejected theocracy as the governing system for Bangladesh.

-In recent times, there were several instances where party were seemed to depict itself secular, such as claims by their leaders, discrediting religious scriptures to politics, and vowing to uphold the secular identity of the country.
-In 2018, Mirza Fakhrul Islam Alamgir stated that BNP doesn't believe in Shariah law as well as rejecting fundamentalism.
-After the July Revolution, the party was also seen uninterested to align with its longtime political partner Jamaat-e-Islami and formally cut off ties in August 2024.
-The party has also shown signs of shifting away from its traditional moderate Islamic values, adopting positions that appear more aligned with secular political principles.
-Despite this, BNP publicly denies being secular or pluralist.
+In recent times, various analysts have indicated a shift in the BNP towads secularism, departing from its moderate Islamic position.
+Since the July Uprising, the party attempted to "appropriate the moral vocabulary of secular nationalism" in order to occupy the vacuum left by the Awami League.
+Despite this, BNP publicly denies being secular or pluralist and opposed the inclusion of these principles in the national constitution.

 According to Mallick, BNP is not a religion-based party in a traditional sense and it has a moderate stance on religion.
-BNP's stance for conservatism represents "a mixture of traditional Bengali customs and moderate Islam".
+BNP's stance for conservatism has been described as "a mixture of traditional Bengali customs and moderate Islam".
 Mir Aftabuddin Ahmed opined:

-"Often perceived as a conservative entity due to its previous alliances with Islamist groups, much of the BNP's policy agenda during its nearly 15 years in government was not inherently Islamist.
+Often perceived as a conservative entity due to its previous alliances with Islamist groups, much of the BNP's policy agenda during its nearly 15 years in government was not inherently Islamist.
 In fact, with a few exceptions, it leaned more toward right- or left-of-centre ideals.
-However, from 2001 to 2006, the party became too closely associated with Jamaat, making it easy to conflate the BNP's ideology with Jamaat's."
+However, from 2001 to 2006, the party became too closely associated with Jamaat, making it easy to conflate the BNP's ideology with Jamaat's.

-BNP joint secretary Syed Emran Saleh Prince described the party as a "religion-friendly political party", while rejecting religion-based politics.
-He stated the party believes in religious values, religious freedom, "trust and faith in Almighty Allah", and communal harmony.
-Speaking of BNP's position, he said:

-"After independence, the Awami League imposed irreligiousness in the name of secularism.
-Shaheed President Ziaur Rahman respected the sentiments of the majority people by adding Bismillahir Rahmanir Rahim and religious values and trust and faith in Almighty Allah in place of secularism.
-BNP continues to uphold that policy of Shaheed Zia."